AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 ### Enhancements

 - Authorization improvements to the CLI.
-To install the latest version of API Mesh's CLI, run the following command:
+To install the latest version of the API Mesh plugin, run the following command:

   ```bash
   aio plugins:install @adobe/aio-cli-plugin-api-mesh
   ```

+- The CLI now notifies you when a new version of the `aio-cli-plugin-api-mesh` plugin is available.

 ## February 6, 2025